-Lactation Exam Practice, will be released twice a year in January (English only) and July (multilingual) with access through until the IBLCE exam in April or October to be consistent with the new IBLCE exam dates for 2016.
+Lactation Exam Practice, will be released twice a year in January (English only) and July (multilingual) with access through until the IBLCE exam in April or October to be consistent with the new IBLCE exam dates.
 The Lactation Exam Practice provides candidates of the IBLCE Examination with practice in multiple-choice assessment on a range of questions based on the topics examined in the IBLCE Examination.
 Practice your exam-taking skills on these questions.
 You'll learn techniques to ensure you answer the questions accurately, giving you lots of practice with photograph-related questions.
 You will be able to identify topic areas where you need more study.
 In the discussion forum you will be able to ask an experienced IBCLC questions and you'll receive support from friends and colleagues from all around the World.

 An introductory section discusses studying techniques and how to handle exam nerves.
 A section on exam techniques will assist you when answering multiple-choice questions.